Polymorphic Lambda Calculus with Context-Free Session Types: Algorithmic Type Checking

 The rules for algorithmic type formation are in \cref{fig:alg-kinding}.
 Sequents are of the form $\algKindOut[\Delta_\In]{T_\In}{\kind_\Out}$ for kind synthesis and $\algKindIn[\Delta_\In]{T_\In}{\kind_\In}$ for the check against relation.
 Marks $\In$ and $\Out$ describe the input/output mode of parameters.
 Algorithmic kinding relies on contractivity (\cref{fig:contractivity}), which in turn relies on the terminated relation for session (\cref{fig:terminated}), both of which are algorithmic.

 Rules mostly follow their declarative counterparts in \cref{fig:kinding}.
-For example, the rule for sequential composition, \rulenamealgkindSeq, requires both types to be session types, and returns kind $\kindsl$.
+For example, the rule for sequential composition, \rulenamealgkindSeq, requires both types to be session types, and returns kind $\kinds^{m\join n}$, where $m\join n$ is the least upper bound of the multiplicities of the synthesised kinds.
 Rule \rulenamealgkindMsg checks that the type is of message kind and returns kind $\kindsl$.
 Rule \rulenamealgkindCh checks that all the elements of a choice type are themselves session types, by checking against kind $\kindsl$ and returns kind $\kindsl$.

 As with the declarative rules, recursive types $\rect a{\kind} T$ are both session and functional.
 Rule \rulenamealgkindRec checks whether type $T$ is contractive on type variable~$a$.
 Then, it ensures that $T$ has the kind of $a$ by checking $T$ against $\kind$.
 Rule \rulenamealgkindPoly checks whether type $T$ is well formed under contexts $\tvarset, a$ and $\Delta, a\colon\kind$.
 Rules \rulenamealgkindRcd and \rulenamealgkindData both check that all components are well-formed.
 The result is kind $\kindt^{\join m_\ell}$, where $\join m_\ell$ is the least upper bound of the multiplicities of the synthesised kinds.
 Rule \rulenamealgkindVar looks for an entry $a\colon\kind$ in $\Delta$ and returns $\kind$.
 Rule \rulenamealgkindArrow requires both types $T$ and $U$ to be well-formed and return $\kindt^{m}$, where $m$ stands for the function multiplicity. $\skipt$ has kind $\kindsu$ and $\unitt$ has kind $\kindm^m$.